codacy/codacy-codesniffer/src/main/resources/docs/description/PHPCompatibility_TypeCasts_NewTypeCasts.md

-Detect use of newly introduced type casts.PHP version All
+Detect use of newly introduced type casts.
+PHP version All